 If, in a given round, there are rejected requests, the Judge Agent starts the schedule reorganization process.
 This proceeds as follows: (First agent), with (a) rejected request(s), sends the most important of them to obtain a spot in the plan.
 The Judge Agent checks who occupies this spot in the schedule (e.g. the Second agent).
 Then, it asks this agent to move its activity.
-If Second agent finds a new spot for its activity, then it accepts the change request, and Judge Agent moves activity belonging to the First agent to the requested spot.
+If Second agent finds a new spot for its activity, then it accepts the change request, and Judge Agent moves activity belonging to the First agent to the new spot, and adds the activity belonging to the First agent to the requested spot.
 If the Second Agent rejects the Judge Agent request, then the First agent sends its next proposal (which spot this activity could occupy).
 If all its proposal(s) (concerning selected activity) are rejected, then this activity is placed in the Rejected Activities set.